-- Provincial Road Network;
+- a) Provincial Road Network;

-- Industrial Land Use;
+- b) Industrial Land Use; and

-- Aquaculture and Fisheries; and
+- c) Aquaculture and Fisheries.

-- Traditional, Cultural and Recreational Resources

 a) The provincial road network may be affected by changes to catchment areas, which, in turn, may affect drainage infrastructure (e.g., culverts) along the province's road network.
 The Provincial Road Network component of this study shall be focused on, at a minimum, the following components: